 Applied Kinesiology uses the Triad of Health.
 That is Chemical, Mental and Structural factors that balance the major health categories.
 The Triad of Health is interactive and all sides must be evaluated for the underlying cause of a problem.
 A health problem on one side of the triad can affect the other sides.
 For example, a chemical imbalance can cause mental symptoms.
 AK enables the doctor to evaluate the triad's balance and direct therapy toward the imbalanced side or sides.

 A Doctor using Applied Kinesiology during an examination will add a new dimension to standard diagnostics.
-Dr. Post has been utilizing Applied Kinesiology for over 30 years.

 The Art & Science of Applied Kinesiology